Welcome to the ACNC

 You can manage all your charity’s details online using the ACNC Charity Portal.

 To log in to the Charity Portal you need your charity’s username and password.
-The username is your charity’s ABN and the password is in the email we sent your charity upon its successful registration.
-You can change your charity’s password once you log in; you can’t change your charity’s username, though.
+The username is the email address you have created your portal account with.

 From within the Charity Portal, you can: